mukkino/itch-batch-downloader/README.md

 - [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) (Chrome / Chromium browsers).
 - [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (Firefox).

 Export only itch.io cookies.
-If you export all cookies it will still work, but it is unsafe from a cybersecurity standpoint.
+If you export all cookies it will also work, but it is unsafe from a cybersecurity standpoint.

 Save the exported file in the same directory as the script and rename it to: